matthewpalmer/matthewpalmer.github.io/_posts/2023-09-18-create-custom-workouts-app-apple-watch.md

 <a href="https://matthewpalmer.net/workout-builder-ios-apple-watch/">Download Workout Builder here</a> for free.

+It’s only available on iOS 17 and watchOS 10.

 It has great integration with the native iOS and watchOS Workouts capabilities, it’s free to download and create custom workouts, and it comes with a gallery of premium pre-built workouts in case you don’t want to build your own.

 ## How to create workouts that sync to your Apple Watch Workouts app